fluxloop/pure-sdk/Android/README.md

 ### Dependencies
 The SDK depends on the *play-services-ads-identifier* and *play-services-location* artifacts from com.google.android.gms.

-*IMPORTANT: IF YOU ARE UPGRADING FROM A VERSION PRIOR TO 1.2.28, MAKE SURE TO REMOVE ANY REMAINING REFERENCES TO AWARENESS UNLESS IT'S BEING USED BY YOUR APPLICATION.*
+*IMPORTANT: IF YOU ARE UPGRADING FROM A VERSION PRIOR TO 1.2.28, MAKE SURE TO REMOVE ANY REMAINING REFERENCES TO AWARENESS UNLESS IT'S BEING USED BY YOUR APPLICATION.
+THE SDK IS NO LONGER USING THE AWARENESS API.*

 ### Installation